OpenRefine/openrefine.org/docs/technical-reference/writing-extensions.md

 #### Main Menu {#main-menu}

 The main menu can be extended by calling any one of the methods `MenuBar.appendTo`, `MenuBar.insertBefore`, and `MenuBar.insertAfter`.
-Each method takes 2 arguments: an array of strings that identify a particular existing menu item or submenu, and one new single menu item or submenu, or an array of menu items and submenus.
+Each method takes 2 arguments: an array of strings that identify a particular existing menu item or submenu, and one new single menu item or submenu or an array of menu items and submenus.
 For example, to insert 2 menu items and a menu separator before the menu item Project > Export Filtered Rows > Templating..., write this Javascript code wherever that would execute when your Javascript files get loaded:

 ```
 MenuBar.insertBefore(